What it documents

 Production checklist (in addition to the six above):

-REDIS_URL— required for caching, rate limiting, and the background worker queue.CORS_ALLOWED_ORIGINS— must be a non-empty, non-wildcard list in production or env validation logs a warning.EVENT_PUBLISHER+ the matching backend group (KAFKA_*,MSK_*,EVENTBRIDGE_*,KINESIS_*) — defaults toredis.INTERACTION_STORE+ the matching backend group (SCYLLA_*,DYNAMODB_*,KEYSPACES_*) — defaults topg.SEARCH_INDEX+OPENSEARCH_*when running OpenSearch — defaults topg.OTEL_EXPORTER_OTLP_ENDPOINT— when shipping traces.- A SIEM block (
+REDIS_URL— required for caching, rate limiting, and the background worker queue.CORS_ALLOWED_ORIGINS— must be a non-empty, non-wildcard list in production, or env validation throws at startup and the process refuses to boot.EVENT_PUBLISHER+ the matching backend group (KAFKA_*,MSK_*,EVENTBRIDGE_*,KINESIS_*) — defaults toredis.INTERACTION_STORE+ the matching backend group (SCYLLA_*,DYNAMODB_*,KEYSPACES_*) — defaults topg.SEARCH_INDEX+OPENSEARCH_*when running OpenSearch — defaults topg.OTEL_EXPORTER_OTLP_ENDPOINT— when shipping traces.- A SIEM block (

 SIEM_BACKEND+SIEM_ENDPOINT+ optionalSIEM_API_KEY/SIEM_SOURCETYPE/SIEM_INDEX) — when shipping audit logs to Splunk, Datadog, or Elastic.